javiersantos/python-whatsapp-bot/README.md

 This is a bot written in python that runs in whatsapp and is purely an extension of [yowsup](https://github.com/tgalal/yowsup).

+##CAUTION##
+Although this used to work fine, I got two numbers banned(?) in late August, 2014.
+So, please be warned.

 ##Installation##
 The installation process is quite simple